37 Harry Potter Trivia Questions [With Answers]

 Answer: 500 copies.

-Why it stumps people: Sounds right to say “a few hundred.”
+Why it stumps people: “A few hundred” sounds about right.
 But was it 100?
 200?
 1,000?
-Each number feels defensible for an unknown debut author.
-The exact figure (500, with 300 going to libraries) is the kind of publishing trivia that lives outside the Wizarding World entirely, which is why book fans and film fans alike miss it.
+Every figure looks defensible for an unknown debut author.
+The real number (500, with 300 shipped to libraries) is publishing trivia that sits outside the Wizarding World entirely, which is why readers and film fans alike whiff on it.

 30. Hermione’s cat Crookshanks is half what magical creature?
 (Hard)